tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ```
 3)  automatic device placement

-if you don’t specify the device to be user for ops created/executed in a particular context, the op will be auto placed into the MY_DEVICE device if the op for the MY_DEVICE device is registered.
+if you don’t specify the device to be used for ops created/executed in a particular context, the op will be auto placed into the MY_DEVICE device if the op for the MY_DEVICE device is registered.
 Plugged devices currently have the highest priority.